ComputationalBiomedicineGroup/NovumRNA/README.md

 git clone git@github.com:ausserh/NovumRNA.git
 ```

 2) Download the NovumRNA resource bundle, containing the singularity containers, various reference files, testing data and many things more.
-The archive is 8.3 GB in size, when uncompressed it will increase to 16 GB, so make sure to have enough space.
+The archive is 9 GB in size, when uncompressed it will increase to 16 GB, so make sure to have enough space.

 ```
-wget xxx
+wget TBA
-tar xvf
+tar -xzvf NovumRNA_resource_bundle.tar.gz
 ```
-Did I say everything is already installed in the container?
+Did I say everything is already installed in the containers?
 Well, almost.
-Due to license restrictions, NovumRNA will install parts of the binding prediction module during its first run.
-You will need to accept the license, and then you are ready to go, NovumRNA takes care of the installation.
+Due to license restrictions, NovumRNA will install parts of its binding prediction module (IEDB tools) during its first run.
+You will need to accept a license, and then you are ready to go, NovumRNA takes care of the installation.

 Something similar goes for the HLA-class II allele caller HLA-HD.
 We are not allowed to distribute its code.
 Therefore, HLA-HD needs to be already installed on your system.
 HLA-HD requires bowtie2, however, bowtie2 is already installed in the container.
 So when you have HLA-HD installed, specify the path in the novumRNA.config file: